abpio/abp-commercial-docs/en/studio/solution-explorer.md

 ![created-new-microservice-nolayers](./images/solution-explorer/created-new-microservice-nolayers.png)

 > To customize the *Microservice (service-nolayers)* module template, navigate to the solution folder, where you'll find a `_templates` folder.
 You can edit the `service_nolayers` template based on your specific needs.

+### Adding an Existing Module

+ABP modules have their own file extension `.abpmdl`, and they are located in the specific module folder once created.
+Similar to creating a C# project in a solution and adding it to another solution as an existing project, you can create an ABP module in one solution and add it to another solution as an existing module.
+To add an existing module to your solution, use the *Add* -> *Existing Module* button at the root of the solution or in the folder context-menu.
+This action opens the *Select an ABP module file* window.
+Choose the module you want to add to the solution, then click the *Open* button.

+> The added module can be located outside of the solution folder.
+The path will be [normalized](https://learn.microsoft.com/en-us/dotnet/standard/io/file-path-formats#path-normalization), allowing flexibility in the module's location as long as it's accessible from the current [ABP Solution](./concepts.md#solution) path.

+## Imports

+## Packages